 Hemyock Castle is a privately-owned residential site, usually opened to the public on Bank Holiday Mondays between Easter and September.
 It comprises the remains of a rare, moated, late 14th-century castle surrounding a much older manor house.

 During the civil war in England, Hemyock Castle was garrisoned by the Parliamentarians.
 It was used as a prison and a base for the collection of taxes to fund the Parliamentary forces.
 The Royalists attacked twice, eventually besieging and capturing the Castle.
 After Charles II was restored to the throne, Hemyock Castle was destroyed.
 Subsequently the site evolved to become a farm and, later, a private home.

 Although situated in the heart of Hemyock village, the Castle is screened by trees and walls, so surprisingly little can be seen from the road.
-However, on open days visitors can view the substantial remains of Hemyock Castle’s towers, walls, moat, grounds, and see displays of archeology and history.
+However, on open days visitors can view the substantial remains of Hemyock Castle’s towers, walls, moat, grounds, and see the interpretation centre, displays of pottery sherds, archaeology and history.

 Most of the site is fairly level, so is accessible to wheelchairs and pushchairs.
-There are toilets on site and accessible toilets nearby in Hemyock village.
+There no toilets on site but there are public toilets nearby in Hemyock village (including accessible toilets).